 In addition to the ability to report in a scholarly form about one's own research for academic peers, in written and oral form (= the dissertation + the oral presentation), the student must also be able to report on their research results for the wider public, via infographics, video pitches, podcasts, ...
-This type of science communication will take place on the same day as the oral presentation.
+The deadline to hand in this type of science communication will be exactly one week before the oral presentation.